-When you get your new passport, you’ll usually be given your expired passport back, as well.
-The National Passport Processing Center will typically mail your old one back with your new one, clearly marked expired, and if you get your passport at the post office, they’ll probably let you keep your old passport.
+When you get your new passport, you may sometimes be given your expired passport back, as well.
+The National Passport Processing Center will typically mail your old passport back with the new one.
+The old passport will clearly be deem unusable.
+If you get your passport at the post office, they will probably let you keep your old passport.
 Keep old passport in a safe place and don’t discard in the garbage.

-The question is… what do you do with it now?
+The question is… what do you do with the old expired passport now?

-If you want to keep it for sentimental value, go ahead.
-However, you’ll want to keep the old passport somewhere safe like in a lock draw or file cabinet that needs a key to open.
+If you want to keep the old passport as a sentimental value, go ahead.
+However, you will want to keep the old passport somewhere safe like in a lock draw or file cabinet that needs a key to open.
 If the old passport is not store in a safe place, an intruder breaking into your home can get a hold of it.
-For you, the old passport may be seen as something you keep to remember those fun adventures you went on, they will see as an opportunity for identity theft or they may even sell the passport to a forger.
+For you, the old passport may be seen as something you keep to remember those fun adventures you went on.
+The intruder will see the old passport as an opportunity for identity theft or may even sell the passport to a forger.

-Whether or not to keep it is up to you, just make sure it stays out of the hands of criminals, whether that means shredding it or keeping it tucked away in a safe or a locked drawer will protect you from identity theft.
+Whether or not you keep the old passport is up to you.
+Just make sure your passport stays out of the hands of criminals.
+That means, shredding the old one or keeping it tucked away in a safe or a locked drawer will protect you from identity theft.